dcramer/wp-lifestream/readme.txt

 == Built-in Feeds ==

 The plugin includes most of the major social networking feeds available.
 You may add your own, as well as send me ideas for new feeds at dcramer@gmail.com.
-If you wish to add custom extensions, you may do so by creating a local_feeds.inc.php file in the lifestream directory.
+If you wish to add custom extensions, please see extensions/README.

 * Facebook
 * Digg